-The goal of the ATP is to:
+The goal of the MSAT Program is to:

-- 1. Provide an educational program for students desiring to obtain BOC certification. - 2.
+- 1. Provide an educational program for students desiring to obtain Board of Certification (BOC) certification. - 2.
 Develop competent and confident students entering the profession of Athletic Training as health care providers. - 3.
-Provide students the ability to practice their knowledge, skills and abilities (via didactic education) in the clinical setting under direct supervision of qualified healthcare preceptors. - 4.
-Incorporate leadership abilities through the Christian faith. - 5.
-Develop student's ability to critically, creatively, and practically think to enhance patient care outcomes - 6.
+Provide students the ability to practice their knowledge, skills and abilities (learned in the didactic education) in the clinical setting under direct supervision of qualified healthcare preceptors. - 4.
+Incorporate leadership abilities through the Christian faith by fully engaging students in their clinical sites and community service opportunities. - 5.
+Provide opportunities for students to participate in the advancement of the athletic training profession - 6.
 Allow students to compete for scholarly awards, scholarships, and grants